-The Academy, a component unit of the Rainier School District No. 13 (the District), was organized under ORS 338 and was created by the District to meet the educational and psychological needs of each student through a strengths-based approach to education.
+The Academy, a component unit of the Rainier School District No. 13, was organized under ORS 338 and was created by the Rainier School District to meet the educational and psychological needs of each student through a strengths-based approach to education.

+The Academy is a component unit of Rainier School District No. 13.
 The following criteria from Governmental Accounting Standards Board Statement No. 61, "The Financial Reporting Entity: Omnibus an amendment to GASB Statements No. 14 and No. 34" regarding financial accountability were considered by the District in its evaluation of the Academy's organization and activities: